11 Best Places to Visit in California in Winter

 Yosemite's historic ski area is accessible from Glacier Point Road.
 Opened in 1935, Badger Pass Ski Area was the first ski area established in California and is still one of the state's top ski resorts.
 Badger Pass Ski Area offers opportunities for downhill (alpine), snowboarding, and cross-country skiing, as well as snow tubing and snowshoeing.

-During the winter, The Ahwahnee hotel dazzles guests with its magical snowy setting and traditional holiday decorations.
-Listed on the National Register of Historic Places and classified as a National Historic Landmark, this prestigious 4-star hotel is renowned for its magnificent Art & Crafts architecture featuring wood-beamed ceilings and stone fireplaces.
+During the winter, The Ahwahnee Hotel dazzles you with its magical snowy setting and traditional holiday decorations.
+Listed on the National Register of Historic Places and classified as a National Historic Landmark, this prestigious 4-star hotel is renowned for its magnificent Art and Crafts architecture featuring wood-beamed ceilings and stone fireplaces.

 Read More: Top Attractions & Things to Do in Yosemite

-Unwind and pamper yourself in the Napa Valley, home to some of the top resorts in Northern California.
+Unwind and pamper yourself in the Napa Valley.
 This upscale destination ranks high on the list of weekend getaways from San Francisco and also draws visitors from all over the world.

 The winter is an ideal time to sample the area's fine dining and spa treatments.
 You can also take advantage of lower rates at some of the best hotels in Napa as well as the top resorts that charge notoriously high prices in the busy season.

-Other renowned restaurants in Yountville include Bouchon, an authentic French bistro, and Bistro Jeanty, a charming restaurant that specializes in home-style French cooking.
+Other renowned restaurants in Yountville include Michelin-starred Bouchon, a traditional French bistro, and Bistro Jeanty, a charming restaurant that specializes in home-style French cooking.
 In the town of Napa, La Toque offers Michelin-starred gastronomic fare, and Brix serves farm-to-table cuisine in a casual dining room or on an outdoor patio (al fresco dining is possible in the winter).

-Set on a wooded hillside above the Napa Valley, the Auberge du Soleil is a luxurious 5-star resort hotel with an exclusive spa that is only open to hotel guests.
-The Restaurant at Auberge du Soleil delights guests with its Michelin-starred seasonal cuisine.
-The Restaurant's covered outdoor terrace affords panoramic views of the wintertime landscape, which becomes lush and verdant after it rains.
+Set on a wooded hillside above the Napa Valley, the Auberge du Soleil offers 5-star resort accommodations.
+The Restaurant at Auberge du Soleil delights you with its Michelin-starred seasonal cuisine, served on a covered outdoor terrace overlooking the green rolling hills.

 Except for the Auberge du Soleil, most hotel spas in the Napa Valley are open to the public.
-In the cute little town of Yountville, the B Spa at Bardessono Hotel offers massages, facials, and wellness treatments.
+In the cute little town of Yountville, the b Spa at Bardessono Hotel offers massages, facials, and wellness treatments.
+Other noteworthy spa facilities include the luxurious Bella Capelli Spa in Napa; the Blue Water Day Spa in Napa; and the Spa Solage at the 4-star Solage resort in Calistoga.

-The heated pools feel especially invigorating on cool winter days.
-Dr. Wilkinson's Backyard Resort & Mineral Springs is a wellness resort in Calistoga that offers massages, hydrotherapy, and mud baths.
+The heated mineral water pools of Calistoga feel especially invigorating on cool winter days.
+Try the spa at Dr. Wilkinson's Backyard Resort & Mineral Springs in Calistoga where you can choose from massages, hydrotherapy, and mud baths.

 Thanks to the temperate Mediterranean climate, the weather in Mendocino can be as pleasant in winter as it is in summertime.
 In fact, the winter has the advantage of less coastal fog.
 As long as it's not raining, you can expect breathtaking blue skies, sweeping sea views, and refreshing ocean breezes.